lambda-land/VJava-Atom/README.md

 to watch the TypeScript files for changes and open the editor in development mode.
 To reload Atom in development mode, use the key binding `ALT+CTRL+R`.
-Since Atom is build on the Chrome browser, the developer console can be accessed with the key binding `CTRL+SHIFT+I`.
+Since Atom is built on the Chrome browser, the developer console can be accessed with the key binding `CTRL+SHIFT+I`.

 ### Session State

-When developing, there may be instances where the state of the plugin is saved across Atom sessions (although this shouldn't be the case in development mode).
+When developing, there may be instances where the state of the plugin is saved across Atom sessions.
 To delete this state run the command:

 ```bash
 atom --clear-window-state